priyanka8637kumari/priyanka8637kumari/README.md

 # I'm Priyanka! 👋

- Aspiring Frontend Developer | Next.js learner | Looking for internship.
+ Aspiring Frontend Developer | Flutter learner | Looking for job.

 **What I've worked on:**
 - Redesigned a school site using a headless CMS(Strapi) and dynamic components